The New Hiring Reality: How AI Is Changing the Way Startups Recruit, Train, and Keep Talent

 4. The Rise of Automated Job Applications

 Job seekers now use AI tools like LoopCV that send out hundreds of applications automatically.
 Employers are receiving too many resumes, and most are not qualified.
+This is one of the most disruptive AI hiring trends facing organizations today.

 Sims said some firms close job ads within hours after getting 500 or 600 applications, but only a few are actually a match.